Risk Management

 How does this integrate with our existing ERM framework?

 We design AI risk frameworks to complement your existing enterprise risk management, not replace it.
 AI risks are categorised within your existing risk taxonomy where possible, with new categories only where AI-specific risks genuinely differ.
+This integration strategy ensures your risk team can manage AI risks using the same tools, processes, and reporting structures they already know, accelerating adoption and reducing cost.

 Does this satisfy APRA CPS 230 requirements?